mattsahr/kaboom/README.md

     -- favicon.png
 ```

-Inside the "demo-album", the "__original" directory is where you put your original images.
+Inside "demo-album", there is an "__original" directory.
+That is where you put your original images.
 To process these images and prep them for the server, run the "kaboom ingest" command.
 **NOTE** -- you must have **nconvert** and **primitive** installed for this step.

 ```